oldscienceguy/PebbleSDR/README.md

 * ####Morse Modem (WIP)
 Make sure you are in the correct CWU or CWL mode and tune until you get maximum levels in the bar graph.
 Detected WPM is dynamically updated and displayed.
 WPM can be locked by checking the box.
 Output can be temporarily turned off and on to 'freeze' the display if needed.
 Just because, you can select character only display, dot-dash only display, or mixed.
 Reset button puts everything back to defaults in case internal tracking algorithms get confused.

+Mac Tip: If you are using the phone out on your rig to get audio into a program like fldigi, you won't be able to hear the audio because the rigs speaker is cut out when you plug the cable in.
+A very handy utility from RogueAmobea called LineIn solves this problem nicely.  https://www.rogueamoeba.com/freebies/

 * ####RTTY Modem
 Not functional